avkonst/hookstate/hookstate.js.org/docs2/docs/typedoc-hookstate-core.md

 Setting the state value/property to the same value is also considered as an update.

-A component can use one or many states, i.e. you may call `useStateLink` multiple times for multiple states.
+A component can use one or many states, i.e. you may call `useState` multiple times for multiple states.

 The same state can be used by multiple different components.